+•Any fatality

-- Any fatality - •Incidents that caused or may cause great harm to the environment, workers, communities, or natural or cultural resources - •Failure to remedy serious non-compliance that may potentially cause significant impacts that cannot be reversed - •Failure to remedy Serious non-compliance that may potentially cause severe impacts; is complex and/or costly to reverse - May result in high levels of lasting damage or injury - •Requires an urgent and immediate response - Poses a significant reputational risk to the Bank.
+•Incidents that caused or may cause great harm to the environment, workers, communities, or natural or cultural resources

-Incidents should be reported to Enterprise Georgia and to the World Bank, which will prepare a report, per the requirements of the Environmental and Social Incident Response Toolkit (ESIRT).
+•Failure to remedy serious non-compliance that may potentially cause significant impacts that cannot be reversed

+•Failure to remedy Serious non-compliance that may potentially cause severe impacts; is complex and/or costly to reverse

+•May result in high levels of lasting damage or injury

+•Requires an urgent and immediate response

+•Poses a significant reputational risk to the Bank.

+Finally, the EG staff will be responsible for prompt notification of the World Bank on any incidents, emergencies, and unforeseen issues which may occur in the course of works and directly or indirectly affect the environment, natural resources, personnel of works providers, and or communities residing in the vicinity of a subproject site.
+This requirement is mandatory regardless timeliness of reporting.